aryelgois/yasql/README.md

 - description: a short description of the database
 - version: the version of the database.
 I recommend to follow a [Semantic Versioning]
 - license: the license of the database.
-For multiple licenses, just separate with comma, in a single string
+Separate multiple licenses with comma, in a single string
 - authors: sequence of author names, may have the email or other informations as well